Sites around state offer screenings for covid-19

 AR-COVID SITES

-Little Rock-based Natural State Laboratories, in collaboration with Sniffle Health, a telemedicine company, has sites around the state listed at ar-covid19.com.
+Natural State Laboratories in Little Rock, in collaboration with Sniffle Health, a telemedicine company, has sites around the state listed at ar-covid19.com.

 [CORONAVIRUS: Click here for our complete coverage » arkansasonline.com/coronavirus]